Trickslolll/Trickslolll/README.md

 ### :man_technologist: About Me :

-Hi !I'm **Patrick**!
+Hi !
+I'm **Patrick**!
 I'm currently a senior from NUTN :thought_balloon:

 - :zap: In my free time, I like to solve problems on leetcode, playing piano:musical_keyboard:, video games:video_game:, and watching Formula 1:racing_car:.

 - 🌱 I’m currently learning **C#, Algorithm, Linear Algebra**

+- :pushpin: In the furture, I want to be a game developer or a system designer

+- :checkered_flag: I'm also trying to become an entry-level IT Support Specialist and current learning it from coursera

 - 📫 How to reach me: **chou6623@gmail.com**

-- :pushpin: In the furture, I want to be a game developer or a system designer

-- :paperclip: I'm also trying to become an entry-level IT Support Specialist and current learning it from coursera

 ---

-### :hammer_and_wrench: Languages and Tools :
+### :toolbox: Languages and Tools :
 <div align="left">

   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/c/c-original.svg" alt="c" width="40" height="40"/>